diceid/sample-verifier-webapp/README.md

     - npm run build
     - npm start

 By default this will start the server on localhost:3000.
-Make sure that this url is not changes as this has been configured in  DICE Veirifier platform as a redirect URI.
+Make sure that this url is not changed as this has been configured in  DICE Verifier platform as a redirect URI.
 The result of verification is sent back to the redirect URI.

 One has to go through the following steps for verifying the credentials obtained with DICE issuer platform:
  - After the server has started with npm start, connect to http://localhost:3000 from your browser